MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/multitenant-upgrade-checklist.md

 |Prepare for transitioning from codeunit 1.|[See...](transition-from-codeunit1.md)|
 |Install Business Central components.|||

-## Upgrade the application and prepare for data upgrade
+## Upgrade the application and prepare it for data upgrade

 |Step|More info| Done |
 |----|-----------|--|